 - 1 pound fresh broccoli

-- 3/4 cup unseasoned rice vinegar
+- ¾ cup unseasoned rice vinegar

 - 3 tablespoons sesame oil

-- 1 1/2 teaspoons chili paste (I like Sambal Oelek)
+- 1½ teaspoons chili paste

 - 1 teaspoon garlic, minced

-- 1 teaspoon granulated sugar
+- 2 teaspoons granulated sugar

+- Fill a large bowl with ice water and set aside.
 Place a steamer rack into a pot with the water level just below it.
 Over high heat, bring the water to a boil.